Find a relative search explained

-All old addresses that the person has lived at over the years which gives the name matched person an address to work through to the current day, many datasets will link the addresses right through to the current day so this is a very important piece of jigsaw puzzle.
+All old addresses that the person has lived at over the years give the name-matched person an address to work through to the current day, many datasets will link the addresses right through to the current day so this is a very important piece of a jigsaw puzzle.

 3. Social media

 As of the first quarter of 2019, Facebook had 2.38 billion monthly active users on its social networks, active users being people that have logged in within the last 30 days.
 There are so many social media accounts to which the person could be a member such as Twitter or LinkedIn and these can provide valuable personal information as to whereabouts and connections the person of interest may have.

 It could describe friendships and connections to unknown people who may know the whereabouts of the missing person.
 Many of these social networks have people search engines to help locate the correct person you are looking for and help in your search for your friend that you have lost touch with.
 These are normally in the search bar of the networking site.